Supabase Vault: Store Secrets Securely in Postgres

 begin

-return delete from vault.decrypted_secrets where name = secret_name;
+delete from vault.secrets where name = secret_name;

 end;